Summary of Significant Accounting Policies

 For option-based simple derivative financial instruments, the Company uses the Black-Scholes option-pricing model to value the derivative instruments at inception and subsequent valuation dates.
 The classification of derivative instruments, including whether such instruments should be recorded as liabilities or as equity, is re-assessed at the end of each reporting period.

-Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) 260, "Earnings Per Share" provides for calculation of "basic" and "diluted" earnings per share.
+FASB ASC 260, "Earnings Per Share" provides for calculation of "basic" and "diluted" earnings per share.
 Basic earnings per share includes no dilution and is computed by dividing net income (loss) available to common shareholders by the weighted average common shares outstanding for the period.
-Diluted earnings per share reflect the potential dilution of securities that could share in the earnings of an entity and include warrants granted and convertible debt.
-When the Company incurs a net loss, the effect of the Company’s outstanding stock warrants and convertible debt are not included in the calculation of diluted earnings (loss) per share as the effect would be anti-dilutive.
-Accordingly, basic and diluted net loss per share are identical for the year ended December 31, 2018.
+Diluted earnings per share reflect the potential dilution of securities that could share in the earnings of an entity similar to fully diluted earnings per share.
+These potentially dilutive securities were not included in the calculation of loss per share for the nine months ended September 30, 2017 and nine months ended September 30, 2016, because the effect would have been anti-dilutive. while the Company had income per share for the three months ended September 30, 2017 and three months ended September 30, 2016.
+Accordingly, basic and diluted loss per common share is the same for these periods.

-The Company's subsidiaries operate in Europe with a functional currency of Euro and in Canada with a functional currency of Canadian dollars.
-In the consolidated financial statements, revenue and expense accounts are translated at the average rates during the period, assets and liabilities are translated at period-end rates and equity accounts are translated at historical rate.
+Since the Company's subsidiaries operate in Europe, the subsidiaries functional currency is the Euro.
+In the consolidated financial statements, revenue and expense accounts are translated at the average rates during the period, and assets and liabilities are translated at period-end rates and equity accounts are translated at historical rate.
 Translation adjustments arising from the use of different exchange rates from period to period are included as a component of stockholders' equity.
 Gains and losses from foreign currency transactions are recognized in current operations.

-Revenues from sports-betting, casino, cash and skill games, slots, bingo and horse race wagers represent the gross pay-ins (also referred to as “handle” or “turnover”) from customers less gaming taxes and payouts to customers.
-Revenues are recorded when the game is closed which is representative of the point in time at which the Company has satisfied its performance obligation.
+Revenues from sports-betting, casino, cash and skill games; slots, bingo and horse race wagers represent the gross pay-ins (also referred to as Turnover) from customers less gaming taxes and payouts to customers.
+Revenues are recorded when the game is closed.
 In addition, the Company receives commissions from the sale of scratch tickets and other lottery games.
 Commissions are recorded when the ticket for scratch off tickets and lottery tickets are sold.

-Revenues from the BPS include license fees, training, installation, and product support services.
-Revenue is recognized when transfer of control to the customer has been made and the Company’s performance obligation has been fulfilled.
+Revenues from Betting Platform Software (“BPS”) include license fees, training, installation, and product support services.
+Revenue is recognized when the significant risks and rewards of ownership are transferred or when the obligation is fulfilled.
 License fees are calculated as a percentage of each licensee’s level of activity and are contingent upon the licensee’s usage.
 The license fees were recognized on an accrual basis as earned.

 The Company considers all highly liquid debt instruments with maturities of three months or less at the time acquired to be cash equivalents.
 Cash equivalents represent short-term investments consisting of investment-grade corporate and government obligations, carried at cost, which approximates market value.
-The Company had no cash equivalents as of December 31, 2018 and 2017.
+The Company had no cash equivalents as of September 30, 2017 and December 31, 2016.

 Gaming account balances represent customer balances, including winnings and deposits, that are held as credits in online gaming accounts and have not as of yet been used or withdrawn by the customers.
 Customers can request payment from the Company at any time and the payment to customers can be made through bank wire, credit card, or cash disbursement from one of our locations.
 Online gaming account credit balances are non-interest bearing.